malikawan3101/Codestore/README.md

-# Company Data Validation & Cleansing
+# Advanced Company Profiling and Data Validation

 A Jupyter Notebook that:
 - Ingests a CSV of company data